elhajjaji/wara9a/description.md

 # 📄 Wara<u>9</u>a - Documentation IT Automatique et Intelligente

-**Wara<u>9</u>a** (وَرَقَة - "sheet" in Arabic) is an open-source Python framework that automatically transforms your IT projects into clear and professional documentation.
+**Wara<u>9</u>a** is an open-source Python framework that automatically transforms your IT projects into clear and professional documentation.
 Configure once, document forever.

 ## 🎯 Philosophy